-Often students of these clubs find that they have trained for 2 or 3 years and still don’t have a great knowledge and feel they haven’t progressed very far at all in that time.
+Often students of these clubs find that they have trained for 2 or 3 years and still don’t have great knowledge and feel they haven’t progressed very far at all in that time.
 Or you find the reverse, where they find they have become a Blackbelt after only 1 or 2 years and have incredibly passed every single (expensive) grading without one single hitch!
-For some people this is great training and exactly what they want.
+For some people, this is great training and exactly what they want.
 But if you want the Real Karate or Real Martial Art this kind of thing should not be happening.
-With real training you should see consistant progress with real results you know you have worked hard for.
+With real training, you should see consistent progress with real results you know you have worked hard for.

 Not everyone wants to compete in the Olympics.
 But if you do!
 This is important.

 Not just any Karate club or Martial arts club can end up taking you all the way to the Olympics.
 You and your club have to belong to a government-approved organisation in your country that has been approved by the Olympic Committee.
 So check that your style of Karate or Martial Art is recognised by the government body in your country.

 In Australia to do Karate in the Olympics you have to be a member of the AKF – Australian Karate Federation.

 Good styles of Martial Arts and Karate should be members of a contactable government-approved organisation.
 They should require you and your club to be paid up registered members.
 Why? because in most countries the government organisation is required to support the people and their communities.
 Which means your club has to meet a set of standards required by the Government body.
 Things like meeting legal, safety and training requirements, that are in you and/or your child’s best interest.